nanxstats/r-base-shortcuts/README.md

 ### Use `findInterval()` for many breakpoints

-If you have a variable and you want to assign it to many different groups or intervals, instead of using a series of `if` statements, you can use the `findInterval()` function.
-With the same example as above:
+If you want to assign a variable to many different groups or intervals, instead of using a series of `if` statements, you can use the `findInterval()` function.
+Using the same example above:

 ```r
 breakpoints <- c(960, 1140)